mietek/pol/README.md

 If you can create dictionary entries you can accomplish 2 things: You can apply your program to different aspects of your application - without conflicts and reducing complexity.
 You can create a dictionary entry differently, and thus correct an error.
 In fact, the purpose of your program undergoes a gradual but important change.
 You started with a program that controlled an application.
 You now have a program that provides the capability to control an application.
 In effect, you have moved up a level from language to meta-language.
 This is an extremely important step.
 It may not be productive.
 It leads you from talking *to* your application to talking *about* your application.

 Another way of viewing the transition is the entries in your dictionary.
 At first they were words that executed pieces of code that constituted your application program.
 A purely control function.
 Now they tend to become words that let you construct your application program.
-They constsitute a problem-oriented-language.
+They constitute a problem-oriented-language.
 The distinction need not be abrupt but it is irreversible.
 You change from an application to a system programmer - your system being your application.

 I hesitate to say whether this is good or bad.
 By now you surely know - it depends on the application.
 I suspect any application of sufficient complexity, and surely any application of any generality, must develop a specialized language.
 Not a control language, but a descriptive language.